rogerdahl/duplex/README.rst

 duplex - Interactively delete duplicate files
 =============================================

-A interactive duplicate file removal utility that can handle arbitrarily sized folders and allows setting up rules for which files to delete.
+An interactive duplicate file removal utility that can handle arbitrarily sized folders and allows setting up rules for which files to delete.
 Rules can be specified while viewing groups of duplicates in an interactive session or passed on the command line and run automatically.

 Usage
 -----